 Which type of ultrasound is used during IVF treatment?

 Transvaginal ultrasound is one of the most commonly suggested ultrasounds to check the health of woman’s reproductive organ.
 The procedure of transvaginal ultrasound is quite simple.
-During this procedure, a probe covered with condom is inserted into the vagina of the patient.
-A certain kind of gel is applied on the probe, which shows the entire picture of the reproductive system especially that of the uterus of the woman.
+During this procedure, a probe covered with a condom is inserted into the vagina of the patient.
+A certain kind of gel is applied to the probe, which shows the entire picture of the reproductive system especially that of the uterus of the woman.
 The best part is that there are no side effects of this procedure on the body of the individual who is undergoing it.

 It is always necessary that couples who are planning for the babies consult their gynecologist or infertility specialist before diagnosis.
 They should also understand the ways by which they can improve their chances of success.
 This helps in undergoing the right diagnostic tests followed by suitable fertility treatment.
 These days, diagnostic tests of quality-standards are readily available at all fertility centers and hospitals.

 Thus, ultrasound scans are a vital part of the IVF procedure.
 At every stage of IVF, it will ensure that the treatment progresses successfully and completes with the aid of proper utilization of the ultrasound scans which have evolved to an appreciable extent, thus leading to the development of successful pregnancy.
 If you want to get your fertility treatment started then give a call at +917899912611 to connect with fertility advisors.